 How do I fill in the form?

-On the form, you must indicate who was living in the property, or had it at their disposition, on January 1, 2023.
+On the Biens immobiliers declaration, you must indicate who was living in the property, or had it at their disposition, on January 1, 2023.
 Information already held by the tax office will have been pre-filled, so for many people it will be just a matter of ‘a few clicks’ to check it is correct, the DGFiP told The Connexion.

 You only need to fill in the form once, unless any details later change.

-Even non-resident second-home owners are entitled to have a personal space at the tax website.
+Even non-resident second-home owners are entitled to have a personal space at the tax website as long as they pay local property tax, and so have a French numéro fiscal tax number.
 Benefits include being able to consult your local property bills online in this space.

 The DGFiP state they expect many people will complete the formality at the same time as their tax returns this year, however this is not obligatory as the two are not directly linked.
 The final date to complete the new declaration is June 30, 2023.